Turkmen grammar: Vowels

 Long vowels cause the final voiceless consonant to be voiced; compare ōt /oːd/ with dialectal Turkish od (both mean "fire").

 Examples of short and long pairs

-This article uses macrons for words containing long vowels.
+This article uses acutes for words containing long vowels.

 Vowel harmony

 Like other Turkic languages, Turkmen is characterised by vowel harmony.
 In general, words of native origin consist either entirely of front vowels (inçe çekimli sesler) or entirely of back vowels (ýogyn çekimli sesler).
 Prefixes and suffixes reflect this harmony, taking different forms depending on the word to which they are attached.

 The infinitive form of a verb determines whether it will follow a front vowel harmony or back vowel harmony.
 Words of foreign origin, mainly Russian, Persian or Arabic, do not follow vowel harmony.